American Avocet - Recurvirostra americana

 Life Cycle

 avocetIt takes about three to four weeks for the chicks to hatch.
-The chicks can swim and feed themselves soon after they are born, but they won't fly until they are about a month old.
+The chicks are precocial.
+Precocial birds can move around soon after they are born.
+American avocet chicks can swim and feed themselves soon after they are born, but they won't fly until they are about a month old.

 Behavior

 Avocets are short-distance migrators.
-When they migrate south every fall, occasionally some will stray off the migratory path and end up on the Atlantic Coast.
+When they migrate south every fall, some individuals stray off the migratory path and end up on the Atlantic Coast.